Old Fashioned Jelly Eggs

 - Egg trays can be used to keep the molds from tipping over.
 So arrange them in the molds, with the hole facing up.

-- Add whatever diced veggies and meat you prefer into the "egg molds" up to ¾ of the height of the shell.
-Do NOT overfill as these should be space for the gelatin mixture.
+- Add your preferred diced veggies and meat to the "egg molds" until they reach ¾ of the shell's height.
+Do NOT overfill, as there should be space for the gelatin mixture.

-- Pour the cooled gelatin broth mixture into the filled "egg molds", and refrigerate for 4-6 hours until the gelatin mixture solidifies.
+- Pour the cooled gelatin broth mixture into the filled egg molds, then refrigerate for 4 to 6 hours until the gelatin mixture solidifies.

-- Before serving, break the shell with a spoon and peel the egg jellies from the shells.
+- Before serving, break the shell with a spoon and peel the jelly egg from the shell.
 Enjoy!

 Video